Jet Swain

 Authority shaped by lived experience

-My authority isn’t only professional — it’s personal.
+My authority isn’t only professional.
+It’s personal.

 I’m a breast cancer survivor.